 On this page

-Specialist homelessness services (SHS) in Australia supported, on average, an estimated 66,100 people each day in 2019–20.
-However, there were also people who approached agencies who were unable to be offered any assistance or who did not receive all the services that they required.
+Specialist homelessness services (SHS) in Australia supported, on average, an estimated 69,500 people each day in 2020–21.
+However, there were also people who approached agencies who were unable to be offered any assistance (unassisted requests for service) or who did not receive all the services that they required (client’s unmet need for services).

-Unmet demand, as reported here, consists of both unassisted requests for service and unmet client needs.
-It only measures unmet demand for people who approach SHS agencies and is therefore not a measure of the population level unmet demand for support.
-Results from the 2014 General Social Survey suggest that 67% of those who had experienced homelessness in the ten years prior did not approach an organisation for support during their latest homelessness episode, possibly because most stayed with friends or relatives during periods of homelessness (ABS 2015).
+It is important to note that these figures reflect people who approach SHS agencies for support and do not measure the population level unmet demand for support.
+Results from the 2014 General Social Survey suggest that of those who had experienced homelessness in the last 10 years, approximately 67% did not seek assistance (ABS 2014).

 Identifying unassisted requests for services in the Specialist Homelessness Services Collection (SHSC)

 Unassisted requests for services are instances where a person requests assistance from a SHS agency and receives no assistance at the time of request.
-The SHSC captures limited information about unassisted requests for services, as it is not always appropriate for an agency to collect the same detailed information as they would if the person became a client.
+The information required by the SHSC is limited as it is not always appropriate for an agency to collect the same detailed information as they would if the person was to become a client.

 Importantly, for some central intake models, the role of intake agencies is to identify and link clients to an agency well suited to the individual client's needs.
-This may decrease the number of unassisted requests for services for jurisdictions operating such central intake models.
+This may decrease the number of unassisted requests for services for jurisdictions operating central intake services.

 See Technical information for more information on measuring unassisted requests in the SHSC.

 Analysis of how often a person requested assistance and how many later became SHS clients can only be examined and understood where the statistical linkage key (SLK) was complete and valid (around 52% of all unassisted requests).
-Of the valid data, in 2019–20 on average each unassisted person approached an agency 1.7 times (Table UNASSISTED.1).
+Of the valid data, in 2020–21 on average each unassisted person approached an agency 1.7 times (Historical data table HIST.UNASSISTED).

-In 2019–20, 48% of people with a valid SLK later went on to become clients and received services during the year, higher than 2018–19 (45%).
-The future service use experience for the remaining 52% were unknown; they may have received assistance from a non-SHS service, used their own support networks or continued to experience unstable housing or homelessness.
+In 2020–21, 47% of people with a valid SLK later went on to become clients and received services during the year, similar to 2019–20 (48%).
+The future service use experience for the remaining 53% were unknown; they may have received assistance from a non-SHS service, used their own support networks or continued to experience unstable housing or homelessness.
 Alternatively, these people may go on to become clients in future years.

 Clients receiving support from SHS agencies often need a wide range of services.
 Some needs arise more than once in a support period and this makes it difficult to assess the extent to which the need has been met from the available data.